 Many of the following environmental achievements were enumerated in our submission to the Green Government Challenge, a friendly competition among local governments organized by the Virginia Municipal League.
 The County’s Green Government Challenge submission items (and more green achievements as we accomplish them) are highlighted below.

-- Inventory County government (operational) greenhouse gas emissions and reduce them to 80% below current levels by 2050
+- inventory County government (operational) greenhouse gas emissions and reduce them to 80 percent below current levels by 2050; and,

-- Work closely with local, state, and federal governments to reduce greenhouse gas emissions to 80% below current levels by 2050 with recommended goals to stop increasing emissions by 2010, and to achieve a 10% reduction every five years thereafter through 2050.
+- work closely with local, state, and federal governments to reduce greenhouse gas emissions to 80 percent below current levels by 2050 with recommended goals to stop increasing emissions by 2010, and to achieve a 10 percent reduction every 5 years thereafter through 2050.

-Establishment of a Policy of LEED Certification for All New Government Facilities
+Establishment of a Policy of LEED Certification for all new government gacilities

 Leadership in Energy and Environmental Design (LEED) is the nationally accepted benchmark for the design, construction and operation of green buildings.
 General Services has set the standard that all new buildings will be LEED certified.
 For more about the LEED program, please visit the website of the U.S. Green Building Council.